 The Intermediate Care Facility Utilization Fee is collected at a rate of 6 percent of the revenue of intermediate care facilities for the developmentally disabled.
 The fee was first implemented by the 2003 Legislature at a rate of 5 percent.
-The 2005 Legislature changed the fee to a quarterly payment of 6 percent of the intermediate care facility's quarterly revenue divided by the resident bed days for the same time period.
+The 2005 Legislature changed the fee to a quarterly payment of 6 percent of the intermediate care facility's quarterly revenue divided by the resident bed days for the same period.
+For facilities operated by the state, the fee is calculated on total quarterly expenditures.